HaleyMS/post-install-config/README.md

 <img src="https://i.imgur.com/XDWpOKw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The images above shows me configuring one two agent roles and one of two client roles.
+The images above show me configuring one of two agent roles and one of two client roles.
 The Agent named Jane was given the Supreme Admin role shown above.
 I also created Ken and Karen and registered their accounts for use.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/AVSK62g.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the image above I configured the SLA.
+In the image above I configured the Service Level Agreement (SLA).
 I added a SEV-A with a grace period of 1 hour on a 24/7 schedule, SEV-B with a grace period of 4 hours on a 24/7 schedule, and SEV-C with a grace period of 8 hours with a regular work week schedule.
 </p>
 <br /><p>
 <img src="https://i.imgur.com/CrTB9aF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>